 How to Socialize Your Dog in 10 Easy Steps

 You are smart to learn how to socialize your dog.
-Because, yes, it is a thing.
-Having a well socialized dog will give both of you the freedom to go out and have fun in a wide world of wonderful options.
+Because, yes, it’s a thing.
+Having a well-socialized dog will give both of you the freedom to go out and have fun in a vast world of attractive options.

 Socializing your dog doesn’t require lots of gear.
 The most important things you need are:

 For social training, you’ll definitely need a leash that is a predictable length.
 That way, your dog knows just how far from you she’s allowed to bounce.
 Here’s an article on finding the best dog leash that will help you make a good choice.